 Italian trader loses his ‘entire life savings’ on one insanely risky position by Shawn Langlois in MarketWatch

-And when you buy an investment, any investment, there is always a seller at the other end.
+And when you buy an investment, you are buying it from a seller at the other end.
+If someone doesn’t sell, you can’t buy.

-So, you better have a real solid reason to buy an investment that someone as sophisticated as them are selling.
+So, you better have a real good reason to buy that someone as skilled as them are selling.

-But assume you still feel compelled to seek excitement in finance.
-I wouldn’t do it but if you insist, slice off a tiny portion of your money and have at it.
+But say you still feel compelled to seek excitement with your money.
+I wouldn’t do it but if you must, slice off a tiny portion of your money and have at it.

-But keep it away from polluting the rest of your money.
-Start with today and take say a maximum of 10 percent of what you own and never add to it.
+And keep it away from polluting the rest of your money.
+Start with today and take say five percent of what you own and never add to it.
 When it is gone, it is gone.

-And hopefully with it will go that desire for speculation.
+And hopefully with it will go that desire to speculate.

 Thank you for reading.